Establish Credibility in The Form of Online Presence vs. Physical Location

 - Build an awareness of the multilayered value proposition

 - Offer a consistent compass for R&D investment

 - Respect individual autonomy while building on shared meaning

 The Physical Location of Professional Service Business

 Why location might not matter

 A physical location only meets several of the customer's demands.
 Compared with the larger population of the country, it is hard for them to see your storefront.
 This means that flashy storefronts and strategic physical locations are becoming less and less important for online businesses.
-Instead, a well-built website, social network campaign and blog post can reach a much more interested audience than storefront or office building.
+Instead, a well-built website, social network campaign, and blog post can reach a much more interested audience than a storefront or office building.